Statistical Properties of Sanitized Results from Differentially Private Laplace Mechanism with Univariate Bounding Constraints: Discussion

 \section{Discussion}

-We have introduced the concept of noninformative and informative bounding in the sanitization of statistics with finite bounds.
-We have investigated the impact of noninformative bounding on the statistical properties of sanitized results in the context two modified Laplace mechanisms for bounded statistics --- truncated and BIT -- both theoretically and empirically via simulation studies.
-Both the noninformative truncated and BIT Laplace mechanisms produce biased sanitized results unless the noninformative global bounds are symmetric around the original results, which is a hard-to-satisfy condition in real life given than the original statistics change by data while the global bounds are fixed.
-However, sanitized results can be consistent for model parameters if the scale parameter of the Laplace distribution with the truncated and BIT Laplace sanitizers approaches 0 as data sample size $n$ increases, and if the original statistics are consistent estimators for the parameters.
+We defined two differentially private procedures for sanitizing statistics with bounding constraints and examined the statistical properties of sanitized results from the two procedures.
+Both the truncated and BIT Laplace procedures produce biased sanitized results relative to their original observed values unless the bounds are symmetric around the original results, which is a hard-to-satisfy condition in real life given than the original statistics change by data while the bounds are global and fixed.
+However, sanitized results can still be MSE-consistent for the original values if the scale parameter of the Laplace distribution associated with the two procedures approaches 0 as the sample size $n$ approaches $\infty$.
+We also provided an upper bound for the MSE between the sanitized results relative the original for a definite $n$ in the truncated and BIT Laplace procedures.